Glossary

 Who Services the Loan?

-Depending on which province approved your loan and when you received it, your student loans could be serviced with a:
+Depending on which province approved your loan and when you received it, your student loan could be serviced with a:

-• financial institution (A bank, such as CIBC, RBC, Scotiabank or Credit Union, etc)
+• financial institution (a bank, such as RBC, or a credit union, etc.)

 • service provider (for example, Alberta Student Aid or Nova Scotia student loans with Resolve)